higherorderfunctor/snmp-fetch/README.rst

 - `BULKGET_REQUEST` and `NEXT_REQUEST` will always perform a walk.

-- Walks will always end if the root of the oid runs past the requested oid.
+- Walks will always end if the root of the OID runs past the requested OID.

 - Duplicate objects on the same host/request will be silently discarded.

-  - This includes the initial request; walks must be performed on an oid prior to the first desired.
+  - This includes the initial request; walks must be performed on an OID prior to the first desired.

-- NO_SUCH_INSTANCE, NO_SUCH_OBJECT, and END_OF_MIB_VIEW variable bindings are exposed as errors for handling by the client.
+- NO_SUCH_INSTANCE, NO_SUCH_OBJECT, and END_OF_MIB_VIEW response variable bindings are exposed as errors for handling by the client.